Should I pay myself a salary as an S-corp owner?

 An S-corp (also called a Subchapter S corporation) is a small corporation that elects to pass corporate income, losses, deductions, and credits through to their shareholders’ personal tax returns.
 The same rules apply to members of an LLC that have chosen to be taxed as an S-corp.

 S-corps distribute earnings to shareholders.
 Those distributions aren’t considered salary or wages, so they’re not subject to payroll taxes.
 But you can only make distributions to shareholders after you’ve paid shareholder-employees reasonable compensation for work they’ve done.
-That includes paying yourself.
+That includes paying for yourself.

 Salary, including health insurance and other fringe benefits for officers or shareholders owning more than 2% of the corporation’s stock, should be included on the shareholder-employee’s Form W-2.